About the Consumer Information Program

 National Cattlemen’s Beef Association (NCBA)

 NCBA increases consumer awareness of the “Beef.
-It’s What’s For Dinner.” brand campaign and positions beef as the number one protein.
-Fiscal Year 2019 initiatives include:
+It’s What’s For Dinner.” brand and positions beef as the number one protein.
+Fiscal Year 2020 initiatives include:

-- Placing positive stories about how beef is raised, beef safety, quality, nutrition or sustainability, and/or innovation in beef merchandising in a top-tier national consumer publication (e.g. New York Times).
+- Place positive stories about how beef is raised, beef safety, quality, nutrition, sustainability and innovation in beef merchandising in top-tier national consumer publications.